skambaman/EA192M/README.md

-# EA192M
+# NEC EA192M

-I've been testing the EC EA192M with PAL Atari ST and Amiga.
+I've been testing the NEC EA192M with PAL Atari ST and Amiga.

 It's perfect for the Atari ST, all screen modes work very well.